 We hope the below information is useful to all our Yorkshire and the Humber Trainees.

 Citizens Advice provides free, independent, confidential and impartial advice to everyone on their rights and responsibilities.

 They help with issues relating to money, benefits, housing, employment and consumer rights.

-They can be contacted online (click on the logo to the left of this text), face to face (they are based in numerous places across the region), over the phone(via telephone number 03444 111 444) or via webchat.
+They can be contacted online, face to face (they are based in numerous places across the region), over the phone(via telephone number 03444 111 444) or via webchat.

 In case of an emergency, ring 999, and depending on your need ask for either:

 Emergency services in the UK are available 24 hours a day, 7 days a week and are free of charge.

 Medical emergencies that would require you to ring 999 include serious illness and/or major injury that is a risk to life or limb.